r1k0/kigen/README.rst

 - Merge KIGen

-Optionally set the +doc USE flag.
+Optionally set the +doc USE flag or the +module-rebuild one to allow passing 'kigen k --module-rebuild'.
 ::
   z13 ~ # echo "sys-kernel/kigen doc mdoule-rebuild" >> /etc/portage/package.use